sverweij/dependency-cruiser/doc/rules-reference.md

   when there's an orphan rule in the rule set.
 If you want to have it the detection in without a rule set or without an orphan rule, pass `forceOrphanCheck: true` as part of the `pOptions` parameter.

+## `options` not also command line options
+#### Yarn Plug'n'Play support - externalModuleResolutionStrategy
+If you're using yarn's Plug'n'Play to have external modules resolved and want dependency-cruiser to take that into account, set the `externalModuleResolutionStrategy` attribute to `yarn-pnp`.
+The default for this attribute is `node_modules` which is the default strategy in the node ecosystem as well.

+#### mono repo behavior - combinedDependencies
+If `combinedDependencies` is on `false` (the default) dependency-cruiser will search for a `package.json` closest up from the source file it investigates.
+This is the behavior you expect in a regular repo and in mono repos with independent packages.
+When in doubt keep this switch out of your config or set it to `false`.

+Example:
+- monodash/
+  - package.json
+  - packages/
+     - begindash/
+        - **package.json** <- _only look in this one_
+        - src/
+           - index.ts

+With `combinedDependencies` on `true` dependency-cruiser will merge dependencies from `package.json`s from closest up from the source file until the place you started the cruise (typically the root of your monorepo).
+It 'll give precedence to the dependencies declared in the package.json closest to the file it investigates:

+- monodash/
+ - **package.json** _<- look in this one as well; merge it into the one down the tree_
+ - packages/
+    - begindash/
+       - **package.json** _<- look in this one_
+       - src/
+          - index.ts

 ## Configurations in javascript
 From version 4.7.0 you can pass a javascript module to `--validate`.